NateRickard/Plugin.AudioRecorder/README.md

 ### Accessing the Recorded File

+There are multiple ways to access the recorded audio file path:

-The full path to the recorded audio file is contained in the `audioFile` parameter of the `AudioInputReceived` event handler, as shown above.
-You can also retrieve the filename directly from the recorder object by calling `GetFilename ()`.
+- The full path to the recorded audio file is contained in the `audioFile` parameter of the `AudioInputReceived` event handler, as shown above.
+- The `GetAudioFilepath ()` method on the `AudioRecorderService ` class will return the recorded audio file path.
+- The Task-based API will return the file path when the task completes

 With this file path, you can use standard `FileStream` operations and/or a cross platform file system abstraction like [PCLStorage](https://github.com/dsplaisted/PCLStorage) to get a stream to the file data.